 - Attendance at board and shareholders’ meetings; and minuting

 - Amendment to Constitution

-What makes a good corporate secretary service?
+What makes a good corporate secretary vendor?

 - Company is transparent in their work process and ethics